nodejs/next-10/surveys/2025-04/questions.md

 ## What Node.js binaries do you use

-- What is your Operating System for your local development environment ? (single choice - Other should give an input)
+- What is your Operating System for your local development environment ? (multiple choice - Other should give an input)
   - Linux
   - Windows
   - macOS